Gamepad Xbox Elite Series 2 Core

 Stick test of Xbox Elite Series 2 Core

-Stick test results for Xbox Elite Series 2 Core gamepad • Cable connection • Xinput mode • FW 5.23.6.0, by John Punch
+Stick test results for Xbox Elite Series 2 Core gamepad • Cable connection • XInput mode • FW 5.23.6.0, by John Punch

 Inner Dead Zone